shannale/sinkOrSwim/README.md

 You are in search of fish to catch in this magical pond that is a home for all sea creatures.
 When the game begins, it will start off with an empty pond with a fishing rod controlled by the cursor.
 This pond is a circular grid that will generate ripples at a randomized location with a randomized timer that will show ripples indicating to the player the location of the fish.
 For each iteration of the game collecting the fish follow these rules:

-1) The player must correctly identify the location of the ripple and click within the allotted time* in the area before the ripples disappear to be able to successfully collect the fish.
+1) The player must correctly identify the location of the ripple and click within the allotted time* in the area before the ripples disappear to be able to successfully collect fish.

 2) If a player is controlling the fishing rod within the correct area, but clicks at a time when not indicated, the ripple disappears and the fish swims away free.